Last Updated on July 25, 2022 by Heather

 The Carousel of Progress, a show that relies exclusively on audio-animatronics, is claimed to have more performances than any other stage show in the history of American theater.

-This all might be true but we are going to focus on the large scale live shows at the theme parks.
-Most of these stage shows at Disney World include live vocalists, your favorite Disney characters and some might just end with a bang.
+This all might be true but we are going to focus on the large-scale live shows at the theme parks.
+Most of these stage shows at Disney World include live vocalists, and your favorite Disney characters and some might just end with a bang.
 Here are our picks for the top 7 best stage shows at Walt Disney World.

 7. Voyage Of The Little Mermaid

 Voyage of The Little Mermaid opened on January 7th, 1992 at Disney’s Hollywood Studios.
 The show is over 25 years old and it has practically remained unchanged since it opened.

 The show does have one major downfall and that is that it tries to cram the entire movie into a 17-minute performance, which makes the story feel very rushed.
 It does, however, feature some really cool blacklight puppetry with over a hundred puppets performing the classic song under the sea.

 All of Ariel’s vocals in voyage of the Little Mermaid are Live, which is a big reason why this show even made the list.
 Live vocals tend to add a lot more depth to any stage show.